ambienthex/covid-19-stats/README.md

 Keep in mind the forecast can change for better or worse as new case data is added day to day.
 Forecast will get better as more data is available and hope to see the forecast go the other way sooner rather than later.

 **Facebook's Prophet Documentation:** https://facebook.github.io/prophet/

 **Pandas Documentation:** https://pandas.pydata.org/docs/

+**April 1st Code Updates:**
+1. Added international support.
+Country can be specified on the command line with the -c option.
+2. Added the ability to filter on U.S. state using the -p option.
+3. Added Graphs for Daily Deaths and Infections.
+4. Added the ability to list valid countries for reports with the -cl option.

 # Abstract:
 **On March 15th, 2020**, the US Center for Disease Control and Prevention reported that between 160 and 214 million people could become infected with COVID-19 in the United States with 200,000 to 1.7 million deaths.
 They stated that the epidemic could last months or even over a year.